KushagraShukla004/SQL-MY-NOTES/SQL (Structured Query Language).md

 - UPDATE - Modify already inserted data.
 - DELETE - Delete database, table or specific data point/tuple/row or multiple rows.

+> FUN FACT :-
+> SQL was invented in the 1970s by IBM, based on the relational data model.
+>
+> It was originally known as SEQUEL (**structured English query language**).
+>
+> Oracle, formerly known as **Relational Software**, became the first vendor to offer a commercial SQL relational database management system.

 <hr>
 ## SQL Data Types
 In SQL, data types define the kind of data that can be stored in a column or variable.